Architecture & Art, Paris, Travel

 Afternoon:

-Visit the Musée d’Orsay, an absolute jewel of museums in Paris, with Impressionist Art from Monet, Van Gogh, Degas and so much more.
+Visit the Musée d’Orsay, an absolute jewel of all the museums in Paris, with Impressionist Art from Monet, Van Gogh, Degas and so much more.
 Be sure to make it to the top floor, with the iconic clock window, where you can look out at Paris.

 Musée d’Orsay, Paris, France